smart-data-models/data-models/README.md

   -   `schema.json`: The JSON Schema definition.
 It includes in the description of every property the type of property, the model, the valid values and some other elements according to the [contribution manual](https://bit.ly/contribution_manual)
   -    `notes.yaml`: Optional.
 File for customizing the specification of the data model.
   -    `LICENSE.md`.
 [Templated document](https://github.com/smart-data-models/data-models/blob/master/templates/LICENCE.md) with the text of the license default CC-BY 4.0
    -  `/doc`.
-This directory contains the specifications of the data model.
+This directory contains the specifications of the data model in the different languages.
 They are generated automatically out of the json schema.
    -  `/examples`.
 This directory contains the examples for the different versions of NGSI standard and different formats.
                Example: [schema.json of WeatherObserved](https://github.com/smart-data-models/dataModel.Weather/blob/master/WeatherObserved/schema.json)
     -   `example.json`: a JSON example file key values of NGSI v2